 The animal kept running, ignoring the exhaustion and confusion.

-It wasn’t my plan, I just show up and begin making words connect again.
+It wasn’t my plan, I just showed up and began making words connect again.

-But trouble in the wild, luckily my iPhone well charged to guide me.
+But with trouble in the wild, luckily my iPhone charged to play Juvenile.

-By then an aching foot and two cramping legs, my dude!
+By then an aching foot and two cramping legs, so I turned up the dial.

-The people saw me stretching it out and waiting, a quick break needed man.
+The people saw me stretching it out and waiting, for a quick break needed inhaling.

-Telling stories in his head while he’s an animal running wild man!
+Telling stories in his head while he’s an animal running wild-like man?

-It speaks like I’m a child, telling me “Keep running little nigga, they’ll think you’ve been doing this for a while.”
+Mine speaks like I’m the child, telling me, “keep running lil’ nigga, they’ll think you’ve been doing this for a while…”

-But I run and seek soft terrain for my landing feet, and I breathe.
+But I run and seek soft terrain for my landing feet, more importantly, I breathe.

-Often no ease to the land, muddy rocks, and almost slipped all the way down the ridge.
+Often no ease to the land, muddy rocks, and almost slipped down the way into the ridge’s drop.

-In the wild, the animal runs until shelter.
+In the wild, the animal runs until sheltered in.

-And soon night falls, and the people up Yonder will witness the light running free in the dark, like a shooting star.
+And when night falls, the people up Yonder will witness the light running free in the dark, like a shooting star.

 Yet standing strong like an untouchable Christmas star.

-I couldn’t believe I had made it thus far.
+I couldn’t believe I’d made it up this far.

 Pain and agony, I finished running light but hard.

-But I was in pain and agony.
-Ignorant running negro.
+But I was in pain and agony—an ignorant running negro who speaks creatively.

-It says to me, “Keep running little nigga.
-I am the voice you seek.”
+Last it said to me, “keep running lil’ nigga, I am the voice you seek…”